ELeeAstro/Exo-FMS_column_ck/README.md

 'Ray_dry' - Ray Pierrehumbert's dry convective adjustment scheme

 CE_scheme: \
-'Burrows' - use Burrows analytic CE abundances \
-'Interp_bilinear' - use bilinear interpolation from CE table \
-'Interp_Bezier' - use Bezier interpolation from CE table \
+'interp' - interpolation from CE table \
-'Min' - use CE minimisation scheme (in development)

 The option 'None' for each of these scheme will it off (e.g. To run without conv adjustment set adj_scheme = 'None')

-data_dir - path to data directory \
 nb - number of wavelength bands \
 wl_sh - file with wavelength edges \
 stellarf_sh - file with stellar surface fluxes